mfitz/slakkit/README.md

 }
 ```

-You can create an arbitrarily long list of subreddits of interest as the value of the `slackit_SUBREDDIT_LIST` env var.
+You can create an arbitrarily long list of subreddits of interest as the value of the `slakkit_SUBREDDIT_LIST` env var.
 Longer lists are better for avoiding duplicate posts.
 You must:

 - enclose the list in quotes
 - use only the short names of subreddits (rather than complete URLs), so `IllegallySmolCats`, for example
 - separate the list using commas

-The value of the `slackit_TARGET_CHANNEL` env var should be only the channel name, with no leading hash character, so
+The value of the `slakkit_TARGET_CHANNEL` env var should be only the channel name, with no leading hash character, so
 `my-awesome-channel`, **not** `#my-awesome-channel`.

 #### Lambda permissions